How can I get the most out of a styling session?

 Do you require a minimum spend for clothing when on a shopping trip?

-I have a network of experienced Stylist's who work with me on large projects and events when a full team is required to deliver the brief.
-However, I do not subcontract individual personal styling sessions to other Stylist's through Caitlin Stewart Personal Styling.
-If a Stylist's skills and experience are at the calibre my clients demand they won't be working under another Stylist's brand for individual sessions.
-If we find we are not the best fit professionally, I will happily refer you to another trusted Consultant.
+I have a network of experienced Stylists who work with me on large projects and events when a full team is required.
+However, I do not subcontract individual personal styling sessions to other Stylists.
+If we find we are not the best fit professionally or I can't accomodate the booking I will happily refer you to another trusted Stylist.

 Will you cater to my preferences for brands?

-Yes.
-I am heavily guided by the client on the brands and stores we shop in.
-I have some clients who prefer the higher end international brands, others shop high street fashion and some prefer a sustainable approach to shopping.
-My job as a Consultant is to cater to your specific needs when it comes to preferred brands and budget.
-I am well versed on local and international brands.
+I am guided by the client on brands and stores.
+I have some clients who prefer the high end international brands, others shop high street fashion and some prefer a sustainable approach to shopping.
+My job as a professional Stylist is to cater to your specific needs when it comes to preferred brands and budget.
+I am well versed on local and international brands, am non-judgemental and results driven.

 Should pricing influence my decision when choosing a Stylist?